There is no better way to reduce your carbon footprint and save tons of money than investing in a solar system for your home.

 Solar panels suffer from something called degradation, which means that they lose their efficiency over time.

-Most high quality solar panels have a degradation rate of about 0.5%, which means that if your solar system is producing 10,000kWh of energy in year one, it will produce 9,950kWh of energy in year two, 9,990.25kWh in year three, and so on.
+This means that if your solar system is producing 10,000kWh of energy in year one, it will produce 9,950kWh of energy in year two, 9,990.25kWh in year three, and so on.

 But considering the rising costs of electricity, and the fact that solar panels last for 25 years or more, you’ll still get significant solar savings even with the degradation factored in.